 Success in every career hinges on one's ability to think critically, be an effective communicator, have quantitative and technical competencies, and make ethical and moral decisions.
 King's takes an interdisciplinary approach to engineering, exposing students to the transferable skills of liberal learning that are the foundation of a King's College education.
 The knowledge, skills and dispositions students acquire by virtue of King's CORE curriculum enhance their ability to be successful contributors within their chosen engineering fields.
 Employers value the liberal arts/engineering combination, since students possess not only technical skills, but also the ability to write proposals, make presentations, and have a broader understanding of engineering systems and the role of technology in our changing society.
 Engineering students at King's develop the ability to think critically beyond the requirements of an engineering degree.
 They also learn the importance of social responsibility and ethical behavior and develop the ability to make informed, responsible decisions.

 Engineering Program faculty members build their courses around high-impact practices that enhance student learning, engagement and outcomes.
 The programs feature hands-on learning and lab intensive courses, utilizing state-of-the-art hardware and simulation software.
-First year students take an Introduction to Engineering course and an Engineering Seminar.
-These introductory courses explore the different engineering disciplines and potential career options.
-These courses also include collaborative assignments and projects, and the opportunity for service learning.
+First year students Engineering Seminar, in which students can explore the different engineering disciplines and potential career options.
+This course also includes collaborative assignments and projects, and the opportunity for service learning.
 Through class assignments, students learn to appreciate excellence in engineering design and to understand the ethical issues associated with the engineering profession.
 The second year sequence, Programming for Scientists and Engineers and System Design and Analysis, extends the common intellectual experiences of all engineering students, in effect forming a learning community in which students benefit from King's relatively small class sizes.
 At King's, the focus is on collaborative, project-based learning and problem solving.

 The Engineering Program at King's College will be especially appealing to students looking for opportunities for one-on-one instruction.
 At larger programs, students who need the attention or support of faculty don't necessarily receive it as first or second-year students.
 The CORE, mathematics, science and engineering class sizes at King's are small enough for students to get the individual attention they need, as well as assistance in becoming more independent, creative and innovative.